koenrane/KR-new-site/content/design.md

 >
 > I confess that I don't fully understand `gwern`'s [successor approach.](https://gwern.net/design-graveyard#static-link-icon-attributes) It seems like more work, but perhaps it's more appropriate for their use cases!

-## Callouts encapsulate information
+## Admonitions encapsulate information
-I love these "callout" bubbles which contain information.
-When a callout is collapsed by default, the reader can decide whether or not they _want_ more detail on a topic, reducing ambient frustration.
+I love these "admonition" bubbles which contain information.
+When an admonition is collapsed by default, the reader can decide whether or not they _want_ more detail on a topic, reducing ambient frustration.

-> [!note]- All callouts for my site
+> [!note]- All admonitions for my site
 > > [!abstract]
 >
 >  > [!note]